spree/spree/guides/content/integration/endpoints/spree_integration.md

 ### Payments Capture

-When sent an "order:capture" message, the endpoint captures the payment on an order.
+When sent an "order:capture" message to '/payments/capturer', the endpoint captures the payment on an order.

 ####Request